 - Use slow, smooth, and deliberate motions when panning and zooming.
 This will make your videos much more watchable.

 - Do a ‘little shot composition’: before you hit the record button, look at your shot and see if you have everything in it that you want and that it is framed nicely.
 Do this as you would if you were taking a photograph.

 - Think about lighting: whenever possible, film in a well-lit area.
 Try to have your back to the sun or any bright lights, rather than pointing the camera at them.

-- Only take footage that you think you will use, as editing video footage on a computer can take a long time.
+- Only take footage that you think you will use, as editing video footage can take a long time.

 - Keep your film in clear clips.
-Take some footage, stop the camera, get ready for the next bit of filming, start recording again.
+Take some footage, stop filming, get ready for the next bit of filming, start recording again.